substrate-system/frost-dkg/README.md

-// This computes and sets the public key as `participant.publicKey`. const groupPublicKey = participant.computeGroupPublicKey([ commitments1,  // my own
+// This computes and sets the public key as `participant.publicKey`. const groupPublicKey = participant.computeGroupPublicKey([ commitments42,  // my own (ID 42)
-  commitments2,
+  commitments1337,
-  commitments3,
+  commitments9999,
-  commitments4,
+  commitments100,
-  commitments5
+  commitments777
 ])

 // ... share the `myVerification` with the other participants ...